 Address Class First Host ID Last Host ID

 Class A w.0.0.1 w.255.255.254

 Class B w.x.0.1 w.x.255.254

 Class C w.x.y.1 w.x.y.254

-Sabnets and Subnet Masks
+3.2 Subnets and Subnet Masks

-Ds depending on how many networks and hosts per network are needed.
-However, the class A network ID, which has the possibility of over 16 million hosts on the network.
-All the hosts on the same physical network bounded by IP routers share the broadcast traffic; they are in the same broadcast domain.
-It is not practical to have 16 modes in the same broadcast domain.
-The result is that most of the 16 million hosts is tractical.
+The Internet Address Classes were designed to accommodate three different scales of IP internetworks, where the 32 bits of the IP address are apportioned between network IDs and host IDs depending on how many networks and hosts per network are needed.
+However, consider the class A network ID, which has the possibility of over 16 million hosts on the same network.
+All the hosts on the same physical network bounded by IP routers share the same broadcast traffic; they are in the same broadcast domain.
+It is not practical to have 16 million nodes in the same broadcast domain.
+The result is that most of the 16 million host addr assignable and are wasted.
+Even a class B network with 65 thousand hosts is impractical.

-network can be subdivided into smaller networks, each bounded by an IP router and signed a new subnetted network ID, which is a subset of the original class-based network
+In an effort to create smaller broadcast domains and to better utilize the bits in the host ID, an IP network can be subdivided into smaller networks, each bounded by an IP router and assigned a new subnetted network ID, which is a subset of the original class-based network ID.